xetys/gitlab-charts/README.md

 Charts in this repository should be considered beta.
 We are building a set of Cloud Native charts at a separate repo at [helm.gitlab.io](https://gitlab.com/charts/helm.gitlab.io).
 The goal of that work is to fully replace the charts in this repository as well as [the community supported charts](https://github.com/kubernetes/charts/tree/master/stable/gitlab-ce).
-For more details, see the discussion and a [conclusion in issue #15](https://gitlab.com/charts/charts.gitlab.io/issues/15#note_36465690).

 ### Usage